esjacobs/esjacobs.github.io/_posts/2018-07-24-Modeling_The_Movie.md

     - Bagging Classifier
     - Random Forest Classifier

 Except for LASSO and logistic regression, there wasn't much rhyme or reason for modeling choices.
-These just gave us the best relative scores (of the ones we tried), and also didn't take a huge amount of time.
-Also, the bagging regressor and classifier, which didn't seem to ever give us scores that were as good as the other models, still worked quickly and served as a veritable canary in a coal mine, warning us if something had gone wrong with the models.
+These just gave me the best relative scores (of the ones I tried), and also didn't take a huge amount of time.
+Also, the bagging regressor and classifier, which didn't seem to ever give me scores that were as good as the other models, still worked quickly and served as a veritable canary in a coal mine, warning me if something had gone wrong with the models.

 ```python